PawanLambole/vistral1/RENDER_DEPLOYMENT.md

    - Copy the connection string and add your password
    - Add it as an environment variable in Render: `DATABASE_URL`

+### 5. Add Python and FFmpeg

+The application requires Python and FFmpeg for video processing.
+These have been configured in the project with:

+1. A `render-build.sh` script that installs the necessary dependencies during build
+2. Updated `render.yaml` file that uses this build script

+When you deploy through the Render dashboard, these will be automatically installed for you.

-### 5. Important: Understanding File Storage on Render
+### 6. Important: Understanding File Storage on Render

 The application has been modified to use Render's temporary file system (`/tmp` directory) for storing uploaded videos and generated summaries.
 This means: